kyren/kyren.github.io/_posts/2018-09-14-rustconf-talk.md

 I'm not super happy with this, and in retrospect I think many of the things I cut for the 30-ish minute talk were probably wise to cut.
-I think the parts about console development are wildly speculative and not that helpful, and the part at the end about language boundaries being particularly difficult is, while true, kind of besides the point.
+I think the parts about console development are wildly speculative and not that helpful, and the part at the end about language boundaries being particularly difficult is, while true, kind of beside the point.
 However, people seemed very interested and are (very rightly) reminding me that I haven't posted this yet, so rather than delay any further I'm going to give you the very lightly edited text version of the talk that I made.
 Keep in mind this was before I realized I would NEVER fit this into 30 minutes :).

 Without further ado...